 Hi, I'm TJ Katopis, a freelance presentation designer and graphic designer based in New York City.

 I produce persuasive pitch decks that resonate with audiences, slide masters and templates that promote organizational efficiency and consistency of message, and user‑friendly and actionable technical reports and leave-behinds.
-I have worked on high‑priority, fast‑paced campaigns for clients from almost every industry — financial services, management consulting, CPG, luxury goods, media and communications, and art & real estate brokers, to name a few.
+I have worked on high‑priority, fast‑paced campaigns for clients from almost every industry — financial services, management consulting, consumer products, luxury goods, media and communications, and art & real estate brokers, to name a few.

 My approach is based on tried-and-true methods drawn from my deep consulting background, as well as proven storytelling techniques and information design best practices.
 I have a unique experience among designers because of my background as a client-facing business advisor.
 Before becoming a full-time designer, I was a director with a Big 4 consulting firm.
 There I designed and produced hundreds of decks, technical deliverables, and RFPs, both in print and digital.
-I have been a heavy user of PowerPoint for many years, I am an experienced project manager with a keen eye for detail who thrives on a deadline as well.
+I have been a heavy user of PowerPoint for many years, and I am an experienced project manager with a keen eye for detail who thrives on a deadline.

 I was at PwC when it rebranded in 2010 — we went from PricewaterhouseCoopers to PwC — and my experience implementing aspects of the new brand identity, by Wolff Olins, inspired my decision to pursue a career as a full-time designer.
 I went on to get my design certificate at the Shillington School, where I became proficient in Adobe InDesign, Illustrator, and Photoshop.
 Shillington is an intensive full-time graphic design program taught in a studio-like environment with a heavy focus on brand identity and strategy, design principles, layout, typesetting, typography, color, concept development, storytelling, and industry best practices.